Yongle Emperor: Eunuchs

-Succession disputes
+Succession struggle

-The Yongle Emperor had four sons, the first three by Empress Xu, while the fourth, Zhu Gaoxi, died in infancy.
+The Yongle Emperor had four sons.
+The first three were born to Empress Xu; the fourth, Zhu Gaoxi, died in infancy.
 The eldest son, Zhu Gaochi, was not physically fit and instead of warfare, he focused on literature and poetry.
 The second son, Zhu Gaoxu, was tall and strong, a successful warrior, but the third son, Zhu Gaosui, was mediocre in character and ability.

-Many influential officials, including General Qiu Fu, suggested that Zhu Gaoxu should be the heir to the throne.
+Many influential officials, including Qiu Fu, suggested that Zhu Gaoxu should be the heir to the throne.
 They argued for his prowess and military skills, citing his past actions of saving his father from danger and turning the tide of battles during the civil war.
 Grand Secretary Xie Jin disagreed and argued that the people would admire Zhu Gaochi for his humanity.
 He also reminded the Emperor of the future accession of Zhu Zhanji, the Emperor's favorite grandson and Zhu Gaochi's eldest son.
-Ultimately, the Emperor designated Zhu Gaochi as heir to the throne on 9 May 1404, and appointed Qiu Fu as his tutor the following day.
+The Emperor eventually designated Zhu Gaochi as heir to the throne on 9 May 1404, and appointed Qiu Fu as his tutor the following day.

-At the same time, the Emperor appointed Zhu Gaoxu as the Prince of Han and entrusted him with control of Yunnan.
-Zhu Gaosui became the Prince of Zhao, based in Beijing.
-Zhu Gaoxu refused to go to Yunnan, and his father gave in to his wishes, which allowed him to provoke conflicts with his older brother.
+At the same time, the Emperor appointed Zhu Gaoxu as the Prince of Han in Yunnan, a distant southwestern province, and Zhu Gaosui as the Prince of Zhao in Beijing.
+Zhu Gaoxu refused to depart for Yunnan, and the Emperor eventually relented, allowing tensions between his first and second sons to intensify.
 In the spring of 1407, Zhu Gaoxu succeeded in slandering Xie Jin, who was accused of showing favoritism towards Jiangxi natives in the examinations.
-As a result, Xie was transferred to the province and later imprisoned.
-In 1414, Grand Secretaries Huang Huai and Yang Shiqi were accused of not observing proper court ceremony, and both were imprisoned for their support of the Heir Apparent.
-Yang was soon released, but Huang remained in prison until the end of the Yongle era.
-In 1416, Zhu Gaoxu was given a new fief in Qingzhou Prefecture in Shandong.
+Xie was then transferred to the province and later imprisoned.
+In 1414, when the Emperor returned from his campaign in Mongolia, members of Zhu Gaochi's entourage were accused of arriving late to the welcoming ceremony.
+Zhu Gaoxu urged his father to punish them, and several of Zhu Gaochi's advisors, including the grand secretaries Yang Shiqi and Huang Huai, were imprisoned.
+Yang eventually cleared his name and resumed his position, but Huang remained imprisoned until the end of the Yongle era.
+In 1416, the Emperor gave Zhu Gaoxu a new fief in Qingzhou Prefecture in Shandong.
 Once again, he refused to leave, which led his father to reprimand him.
 He then began to raise his own army and even had an army officer killed.
-As a result, his father stripped him of his titles, demoted him to a common subject, and later imprisoned him.
+His father stripped him of his titles, demoted him to a common subject, and later imprisoned him.
 The following year, he was deported to Shandong.